loqalabs/loqa-commander/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of Loqa Observer seriously.
+We take the security of Loqa Commander seriously.
 If you believe you have found a security vulnerability, please report it to us as described below.

 ### How to Report a Security Issue